LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 e.g., *myfile.txt*.
 You can list all the files in the directory with the simple command ``dir`` (short for directory) in Windows or ``ls`` (short for list) on a Mac.

+You need to refer to files not in the current directory via a relative or absolute path name.

+After starting in one folder, you may well want to change the current folder without opening a new terminal window.
+This is particularly true if you start with a Windows Mono command prompt.
 You will see below that you can change the current directory with the *cd* command.

-You need to refer to files not in the current directory via a relative or absolute path name.

 On a Mac, the file system is unified in one hierarchy.
 On Windows there may be several drives, and you need to start a path reference with a drive, like C:, if it is not the current drive.

-When you open a new command window in Windows, the starting directory is unfortunate, ``C:\windows\System32``.
-You are likely to want to operate out of your home directory (where the Mac users start automatically).
+When you run cmd or start a Mono command prompt in Windows, you are likely to want to get to your home directory (where the Mac users start automatically).

 Windows 7 or 8 users enter the command below (substituting your login ID) to get to your home directory: